Encoder-Only Image Registration: Experiments Results

 \subsubsection{Evaluation Metrics}

 Following established methodologies \cite{dalca2018unsupervised,balakrishnan2019voxelmorph,mok2021large,chen2022transmorph} and challenge protocols \cite{hering2022learn2reg}, we evaluate anatomical alignment using the Dice Similarity Coefficient (Dice) and the 95\% Hausdorff Distance (HD95).
-Target registration error (TRE) is also computed if the dataset provide ground-truth landmark points.
+Target registration error (TRE) is also computed if the dataset provides ground-truth landmark points.
+For 2D multi-modality image registration, normalized mutual information (nMI), normalized cross-correlation (NCC), and peak signal-to-Noise ratio (PSNR) are utilized, following \cite{zheng2025plug}.
 To assess field smoothness, we measure the standard deviation of the logarithm of the Jacobian determinant (SDlogJ), and non-diffeomorphic volumes (NDV) \cite{liu2024finite}.
 Additionally, computational complexity is assessed using the multiply-add operations (Multi-Adds, G) and total parameter size (Params, MB).
 The inference time on cardiac image registration and hippocampus image registration are also presented to demonstrate the efficiency of EOIR.